ANZCOR Guidelines

 This guideline is for bystanders, first aiders and first aid training providers

-The Australian and New Zealand Committee on Resuscitation (ANZCOR) make the following recommendations:
+The Australian and New Zealand Committee on Resuscitation (ANZCOR) makes the following recommendations [all Good Practice Statements]:

-1. Ensuring your safety and the safety of others; send for help early.
-[Ungraded, Good practice statement]
+1. Ensure your safety and the safety of others; send for help early.

-2. attempt de-escalation strategies/techniques only if experienced in these techniques.
-[Ungraded, Good practice statement]
+2. Attempt de-escalation strategies/techniques if experienced in these techniques.

-3. identify and treat any medical conditions and/or injuries when safe to do so.
-[Ungraded, Good practice statement]
+3. Identify and treat any medical conditions and/or injuries when safe to do so.

-4. avoid physical restraint for an aggressive, agitated/behaviourally disturbed person.
-[Ungraded, Good practice statement]
+4. Avoid physical restraint for an aggressive, agitated/behaviourally disturbed person.

 1.0